Clarence Avant

+Clarence Alexander Avant (February 25, 1931 – August 13, 2023) was a prominent American music executive, businessman and film producer.
+Widely recognized as "The Black Godfather", Avant's career was characterized by his advocacy for equitable treatment and compensation for African American artists in the entertainment industry.
+His efforts were acknowledged with his 2021 induction into the Rock and Roll Hall of Fame.

+Originating from Climax, North Carolina, Avant began his professional journey in the 1950s, managing Teddy P's Lounge in Newark, New Jersey.
+Under the guidance of Joe Glaser, a notable music manager of the era, Avant managed a diverse portfolio of artists, ranging from R&B talents like Little Willie John to jazz figures such as Jimmy Smith.
+In the 1960s, he founded Avant Garde Enterprises, marking a significant step in his contributions to the music sector.

+Avant was instrumental in the formation and oversight of several record labels, including Venture Records Inc. and Sussex Records.
+Additionally, he expanded his professional reach into broadcasting by acquiring KTYM-FM, distinguished as the first African-American owned FM radio station in metropolitan Los Angeles.
+Avant's business acumen was further demonstrated when he played a role in the sale of Stax Records to Gulf+Western.

 Biography

 Early career

-Clarence Alexander Avant was born in Climax, North Carolina; he was the oldest of eight children.
-He attended a one-room school in Greensboro, NC until the ninth grade.
+Clarence Alexander Avant was born in Climax, North Carolina, on February 25, 1931; he was the oldest of eight children.
+He attended a one-room school in Greensboro, North Carolina until the eighth grade.
 He spent his freshman and second years of high school at Dudley High School in Greensboro before moving to New Jersey in 1947 as a teenager.
 In New Jersey, Avant worked as a stock clerk at Macy's and for a law directory.
 He began in the music business in the 1950s as a manager of Teddy P's Lounge in Newark, New Jersey, owned by promoter Teddy Powell.

-Joseph G. "Joe" Glaser (December 17, 1896 – June 6, 1969), music manager of Louis Armstrong from 1935 until his death in 1969, and the original proprietor of Sunset Gardens on the South Side of Chicago, mentored Avant.
+Joe Glaser, music manager of Louis Armstrong from 1935 until his death in 1969, and the original proprietor of Sunset Gardens on the South Side of Chicago, mentored Avant.
 Glaser founded Consolidated Booking Corporation and Associated Booking Corporation on November 26, 1943.